I am a disability travel blogger who takes road trips all over the country

 Superior Van stated that the wire in the lift track had become pinched and damaged, that it was a common issue and in this case was probably caused by improper installation.
 They also said they had run the serial number for the lift and it was recently out of warranty.
-This was a surprise to me; I knew the lift had been taken off another vehicle for sale, but I believed it was still under warranty as John said it was almost new.
+This was a surprise to me; I knew the lift had been taken off another vehicle for sale, but I believed it was still under warranty as John Vath said it was almost new.
+I had seen the lift when it was installed in the other van, and that van was like new and in perfect condition.
 I later discovered the lift was manufactured in September 2013 and had actually been heavily used.
+Either John Vath lied and did not move that lift, or he had installed a junk lift in a new van and would have sold it to some other unsuspecting victim.

 I thought everything was fine, but a few weeks later Superior Van called me back to say that the Mobility Van Store was refusing to pay the repair cost.
 I said that both I and my personal care assistant had previously spoken to Superior Van employees and explained they needed to arrange payment with John before repairing the vehicle.
 I had only agreed to the repair because it was being paid for by Mobility Van Store.
 Superior agreed to reach out to him again.
 However, John continued to refuse and never paid Superior Van for the work.